seankerr/rust-http-box/README.md

 ## Progress

-I'm in the stage of refactoring filenames, types, and overall locations of everything in the API.
+Multipart parsing has been wrapped up, but I'm in the process of fleshing out the handler implementation.
-Aside from this, the current changes are also in progress:

-- MultipartHandler (the entire thing)
+If you do not need a handler implementation, and want to work with the raw multipart data, the current state should suffice.

 ## Features